 Credentialing vs. Privileging: A Quick Overview

-Before they put people to work, healthcare organizations are responsible for verifying practitioners’ qualifications and capabilities.
+Before they put people to work, healthcare organizations are responsible for verifying the qualifications and capabilities of physicians and dentists.
+Credentialing and privileging for nurses depends on each state’s licensing requirements.
+Let’s take a look at the credentialing meaning.

 Together, credentialing and privileging create assurances that any healthcare provider hired to do a job is both well-qualified to do what’s expected of them and capable of executing to required standards.